LaurentRDC/pandoc-pyplot/README.md

     ```
 ```

-This `plot_include` parameter is perfect for longer documents with many plots.
+This `include` parameter is perfect for longer documents with many plots.
 Simply define the style you want in a separate script!
 You can also import packages this way, or define functions you often use.

 ## Installation